magoyette/chapbook-tweego-starter/README.md

 The `stories` folder is configured to be ignored by the Git repository of chapbook-tweego-starter.
 The stories can be stored under `stories` each in their own repository.

-The `src` folder is used by default by Chapbook Tweego Starter.
-That example story is used for the purpose of testing Chapbook Tweego Starter.
+The `src` folder is used by default by Chapbook Tweego Builder.
+That example story is used for the purpose of testing Chapbook Tweego Builder.

 ### Switching between stories